|CLIENT:||Strathcona Storage Limited Partnership & ATCO Energy Solutions|

 |Project SIZE:||Brine Pond: 606,000 sq. m. |

 Sedimentation Pond: 30,000 sq. m.

-The sedimentation pond scope of work includes the construction of one pond with two operating cells (each cell is 15,000 m3 usable volume for a total of 30,000 m3 in the pond) and a pump house to remove water runoff, facilitate primary water treatment and then pump the water to the various oil and gas facilities in the area for use as process water.
+The sedimentation pond scope of work included the construction of one pond with two operating cells (each cell is 15,000 m3 usable volume for a total of 30,000 m3 in the pond) and a pump house to remove water runoff, facilitate primary water treatment and then pump the water to the various oil and gas facilities in the area for use as process water.
 Nason self-performed the concrete pump house structure, the pipe fabrication, pipe installation, and electrical and instrumentation scope.
-Both projects are being completed with tight schedules to meet the summer 2016 completion date.
-Schedule constraints have resulted in continuous shifts to complete the pump house construction on time.
+Both projects were completed with tight schedules to meet the summer 2016 completion date.
+Schedule constraints resulted in continuous shifts to complete the pump house construction on time.